InfamousSYN/Cookbook-CTF/README.md

 ### Recipes

 #### default
-This is the default cookbook recipe, it is used to run the custom recipes in the cookbook.
+This is the default cookbook recipe.

 #### setup-files
 This recipe creates the files located in the files directory on the instance.